All Episodes

 And a lot of Republicans ended up feeling the same way.

-So we fast forwarded this year, and the former figureheads and presidents of the party are not showing up, and I think Neil's got a good point here.
+So we fast forward to this year, and the former figureheads and presidents of the party are not showing up.

-By not being there, it it cements that Trump is not of the Republican Party of four years ago, ten years ago, eight years ago, or whatever.
+By not being there, it cements that Trump is not of the Republican Party of four years ago, ten years ago, eight years ago, or whatever.

-It leaves little doubt that that Trump is quote unquote outsider, independent, what have you.
+And with these guys not endorsing Trump, same thing, it leaves little doubt that Trump is quote-unquote outsider, independent, what have you.

 And let's not forget why they were able to do it.